nesseratious/AR-Navigation/API/API.md

-### AR Navigation public classes.

-#### World mapping classes:
+### World mapping classes:

 ### [ARWorldBase](https://github.com/nesseratious/AR-Navigation/blob/master/API/ARWorldBase.md)

-The supplementary class that is used as a root to all MapSegment classes and also stores references to them.
-Every new MapSegment should be attached to the ARWorldBase class.
+The supplementary class that is used as a root to all [MapSegment](https://github.com/nesseratious/AR-Navigation/blob/master/API/MapSegment.md) classes and also stores references to them.
+Every new [MapSegment](https://github.com/nesseratious/AR-Navigation/blob/master/API/MapSegment.md) should be attached to the [ARWorldBase](https://github.com/nesseratious/AR-Navigation/blob/master/API/ARWorldBase.md) class.

 ### [MapSegment](https://github.com/nesseratious/AR-Navigation/blob/master/API/MapSegment.md)

 The class that is used to define segments of the target area.
-All FloatingIcon, Room, and Vertex classes that are located in this segment should be attached to it.
+All [FloatingIcon](https://github.com/nesseratious/AR-Navigation/blob/master/API/FloatingIcon.md) , [Room](https://github.com/nesseratious/AR-Navigation/blob/master/API/Room.md), and [Vertex](https://github.com/nesseratious/AR-Navigation/blob/master/API/Vetrex.md) classes that are located in this segment should be attached to it.

 ### [Vertex](https://github.com/nesseratious/AR-Navigation/blob/master/API/Vetrex.md)